-Objectives Outputs Within the 3 year duration of the Project • on possibility of obtaining statistics from ATS. completion date: March 2012 Outcomes 3 to 5 years after the launch of the Project WPS has information on the number of ATS applicants from underrepresented groups and their success rate to use in the development of recruitment strategies.
-Outcomes 5 to 10 years after the launch of the Project
+Objective s Outputs Within the 3 year duration of the Project • on possibility of obtaining statistics from ATS. completion date: March 2012 Outcomes 3 to 5 years after the launch of the Project as information on the number of ATS applicants from underrepresented and their success rate to use in the development of recruitment strategies. ·